 A typical migraine usually comes with pain, intense throbbing, or pulsing sensation in one area of the head, along with other symptoms such as nausea and sensitivity to light and sound.
 In contrast, silent migraines do not cause these types of headaches.

-Instead, they are characterized by other neurological symptoms like dizziness, confusion, difficulty concentrating and speaking, numbness or tingling throughout the body, visual aura (such as flashing dots), and other sensory disturbances.
+Instead, they are characterized by other neurological symptoms like dizziness, confusion, difficulty concentrating and speaking, numbness or tingling throughout the body, visual aura (such as flashing dots, colors, shapes, zig-zag wavy lines, vision loss, etc.), and other sensory disturbances.
 Some people also experience fatigue or extreme exhaustion after a silent migraine attack has passed.

 Triggers for Silent Migraines